Colleges by Location

 Retention Rate

-The freshman retention rate for University of California, Riverside was 87.4% in 2023, a testament to the outstanding educational experience provided by this institution.
+The freshman retention rate for University of California, Riverside was 87.6% in 2025, a clear indication of the excellence and value of the educational experience at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-This academic institution has the six-year graduation rate of 76%, which is considered an above-average graduation rate.
+The six-year completion rate at this institution is 76%, which is considered an above-average graduation rate.

 Student Body